Find Independence at TechieForLife

-As founding partners of TFL, we are first and foremost family oriented parents, who are professionals.
+As founding partners of TFL, we are first and foremost family oriented parents, who are also professionals.
 We have parented our own young adults and teens.
-We want for TFL’s young adult’s the same quality of life as our own children.
-Safety and success are extremely important.
+We want for TFL’s students the same quality of life as our own children.
+So consequently, safety and success are of upmost importance.

 Jason is an experienced mental health clinician of 15 years.
-His previous experience includes work in group homes for very difficult boys, a Juvenile Probation Officer, and eventually as a licensed therapist and Clinical Director at Kolob Canyon RTC.
-His expertise includes parenting difficult adolescents and transitioning young adults.
+Previously his experience includes work in group homes for very difficult boys.
+He was also a Juvenile Probation Officer.
+Later he worked as a licensed therapist and Clinical Director at Kolob Canyon RTC.
+His expertise includes parenting difficult adolescents in addition to transitioning young adults.

 Most significantly, he and his wife were foster and adoptive parents of special needs boys.
-Two of them have significant issues in the areas TFL focuses on.
+Two of them have many issues in the areas TFL focuses on.
 Both are transitioning slowly, with setbacks, but overall progressing into adult life.
-Jason knows what neurodiverse young adults like those with Autism struggle with and need.
-He understands what parents are going through.
-His passion is for this specific work and focus.
+As a result, Jason knows what neurodiverse young adults like those with Autism struggle with and need.
+For this reason he understands what parents are going through.
+His passion is certainly for this specific work and focus.

 Eric Pedersen has served as a faculty member in the Computer and Information Technology Department at Dixie State University since 1989.

-He is currently the Dean of the College of Science & Technology.
-He teaches web development and tech entrepreneurship at DSU.
+At the present time, he is the Dean of the College of Science & Technology.
+He teaches web development as well as tech entrepreneurship at DSU.

-In addition to his academic career, Pedersen is a successful entrepreneur co-founding companies and also on the board for many tech startups locally.
+In addition to his academic career, Pedersen is a successful entrepreneur.
+He co-founded several companies.
+He is also on the board for many tech startups locally.

-TechieForLife’s global tuition of $8,400 per month includes housing and food with an average 12 month stay.
+TechieForLife’s global tuition is $8,400 per month.
+This also includes housing and food with an average 12 month stay.
 (Travel between home and personal extras are not included.)

-With open enrollment students are accepted at any time, although TFL prefers to only accept three new students a month.
-This is to keep the peer mentoring model balanced.
+Since TFL offers open enrollment students are accepted at any time.
+(Although, TFL prefers to accept only three new students a month.
+This is specifically to keep the peer mentoring model balanced.)

-In addition, for students who complete the TFL program and wish to stay connected, affordable options in TFL’s Graduate Program are available.
+In addition, students who complete the TFL program can stay connected.
+Affordable options in TFL’s Graduate Program are then available.

-For more information and to see what TFL students are up to please visit:
+See what TFL students are up to by also visiting:

-Would you like to see if TechieForLife might be the right fit?
+Would you like to set up a call to see if TechieForLife might be the right fit?
 Contact us here.